php-fig/fig-standards/proposed/psr-1-style-guide.md

 - Declare method names in `camelCase`; opening braces for methods go on the next line, and closing braces go on their own line.

-- Declare visibility on all properties and methods; `static` declarations come before the visibility declaration; `abstract` and `final` declarations come before `static` and visibility.
+- Declare visibility on all properties and methods; declare `abstract` and `final` before the visibility, and declare `static` after the visibility.

 - Control structure keywords have one space after them; function and method calls do not.